Case Law Update

 Read the full opinion here.

-Categories: Transfer; Forum-Selection Provision
+Categories: Technology Industry; Transfer; Forum-Selection Provision

 Tags: Forum-selection provision not enforced